-I fantasize romance.
+I fantasized romance.
 I read, watched and heard too many love stories.
-I imagine my love story will be something more passionate, something worthy of all the time I waited for you.
+I imagined my love story would be something more passionate, something worthy of all the time I waited for you.

 But, I realized that I want to become more worthy of you.
 I want to cultivate myself in becoming virtuous in your sight and in the sight of the Lord.

 I want to learn compassion.
 I want to have eyes like Jesus- to see the needs of others and be selfless enough to extend help.
 I want to learn generosity, a kind of heart that gives and loves without expecting in return.
 I want to learn calmness in the midst of trials knowing that God is in control.
 I want to learn humility that I have nothing to boast except the cross.
 I want to be always delighted in Christ.

 And when you finally arrive, when we finally found each other, I can still be independently strong, being still in the Lord and not in you.
 I hope when we have each other I can still plant my own daisies and flourish them with grace.